copleykj/socialize-base-model/README.md

 ## Basic Usage

 For save/update/delete you will need a collection attached to the Class which has a SimpleSchema attached to it.
 This is to ensure that you think about securing your models.
 Properly secured models can execute database operations completely client side without the need to manually define Meteor Methods.
-If you aren't familiar with Simple Schema, you can find the documentation [Here][1].
+If you aren't familiar with Simple Schema, you can find the documentation [Here][simple-schema].

 Lets get started with a quick example by Modeling a Book.